 Espresso shots

 These espresso shots come in small shot glasses, approximately 1.5 fluid ounces.
-You may think that that’s too little to help you poop, but it has a whopping 150 mg of caffeine.
-That’s more than enough to stimulate your bowel movements.
+You may think that that’s too little to help you poop, but it has 150 mg of caffeine.

 Caffé Americano